Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 The flintlock is the ubiquitous weapon of New Crobuzon.
 Be it the rare uniformed officer with his rifle, or the rich citizen waving a pistol from his window at a would-be burgular; the crime boss' lackey, or the vodyanoi whose return journey from the docks takes him everday through dangerous Sheck streets - a flinklock is never far from reach.
 They are mostly inaccurate weapons, and require regular refilling of black powder, generally carried in a powder horn or case.
 However, should the small metal ball connect with its fleshy target, it can easily be deadly.

 A much rarer type than the simple pistol or rifle flintlocks is the target-rifle.
 Reserved only for the highly trained militia and other aggressive state actors who require a more precise method of death, the target-rifle is built for accuracy and lethality.
-Though the technology of the weapon is, in many ways, the same powder-based design of the ordinary flintlock, it is a difficult to aquire weaopn, even for the well-connected criminal.
+Though the technology of the weapon is, in many ways, the same powder-based design of the ordinary flintlock, it is a difficult to aquire weapon, even for the well-connected criminal.

 ---